hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-spark-on-mapr-sandbox.md

 * A hypervisor.
 This example uses VMware Fusion 6.0.2 on OSX; however, other VMware products could be used instead.
 Additionally, [VirtualBox](https://www.virtualbox.org/) can be used
 * A virtual machine image for the MapR Sandbox.
 Spark comes pre-loaded with version 5.0 and later of the MapR Sandbox.

-**Starting up and Logging into the Sandbox**\
+**Starting up and Logging into the Sandbox**<br />
-Install and fire up the Sandbox using the instructions here: <https://docs.datafabric.hpe.com/62/MapRContainerDevelopers/RunMapRContainerDevelopers.html>.
-Once you are able to login to the web interface for the Sandbox, you are ready to start setting up Spark.
+Install and fire up the Sandbox using the instructions [here](https://docs.datafabric.hpe.com/62/MapRContainerDevelopers/RunMapRContainerDevelopers.html).
+Once you are able to log in to the web interface for the Sandbox, you are ready to start setting up Spark.

 **Logging in to the Command Line**

 * Before you get started, you'll want to have the IP address handy for your Sandbox VM.
 See the screenshot below for an example of where to find that.

   ![](/img/tutorial_spark1.png)
 * Next, use an SSH client such as Putty (Windows) or Terminal (Mac) to login.
-See below for an example:\
+See below for an example:<br />
   use userid: user01 and password: mapr.

   ![](/img/tutorial_spark2.png)